DharmaFactory/Singularity/OpenQuestions.md

 Do that and I will give you $20.

 Bonus if you can make it weave nested intricate structures, so like $25 to you for that, on top of the other $20.

+Unpaid until sponsored:
+How many characters were needed to create this?
+Which Character was written first?